 - Hiring and working with Cecily Miller, a public art consultant, on significant public art projects, including Pathways on the Minuteman Bike Path

-- Coordinating and absorbing the previously disparate arts organizations - Arlington Public Art, Arlington Cultural Council, and the Cultural District Managing Partnership - under one umbrella
+- Coordinating and absorbing the previously disparate arts organizations - Arlington Public Art, Arlington Cultural Council, the Arlington Poet Laureate, and the Cultural District Managing Partnership - under one umbrella

 - A centralized arts and culture website and brand,